My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Related Work

-This study is based on the hypothesis that scenario-writing can be a tool to access and prompt for values that are otherwise hard to measure directly \cite{dignum_responsible_2019}.
-Therefore, we tasked respondents to create a scenario and to reflect on their values and motivations that lead them to outline the specific impacts.
-We understand scenarios as a form of narrative story which acts as a cultural artifact that mirrors people’s beliefs on how society works or ought to work.
+This study is based on the hypothesis that scenario writing can be a tool to access and prompt for values that are otherwise hard to measure directly \cite{dignum_responsible_2019}.
+Thus, we tasked respondents to create a scenario and to reflect on their values and motivations that lead them to outline the specific impacts.
+We understand scenarios as a form of narrative symbolizing a cultural artifact that mirrors people’s beliefs on how society works or ought to work.
 Thus, in asking respondents to write a story outlining an impact, we implicitly learn something about what values matter to them, what values they see at risk, or where they see value trade-offs.
-While many of the referenced studies above rely on quantitative survey data with standardized items, in this study, we focus on open ended answer collection, i.e. in the form of collecting scenarios, and elaborate on the differences between socio-demographic information and AI-related attitudes.
-Further, we tap deeper into the underlying values citizens hold in regard to AI.
-Thus, we not only classify the different impacts outlined by the respondents, but also draw from value statements to provide additional explanation.
+While many of the referenced studies rely on quantitative survey data with standardized items, in this study, we focus on open ended answer collection, i.e. in the form of collecting scenarios, and elaborate on the differences between socio-demographic information and AI-related attitudes.

 \hypertarget{method}{